rocchionero/geology-research/README.md

 list the sites that gasts occur list the sites that brachs occur add up number of sites in each taxa and average the value among all three

+calculate geographic distance between latitude and longitude for each site using dummy variables first